Automatic selection of hyper-parameters via the use of softened profile likelihood: Abstract

 \section{Abstract}

 We extend a heuristic method for automatic dimensionality selection, which maximizes a profile likelihood to identify ``elbows'' in scree plots.
 Our extension enables researchers to make automatic choices of multiple hyper-parameters simultaneously.
 To facilitate our extension to multi-dimensions, we propose a ``softened'' profile likelihood.
 We present two distinct parameterizations of our solution and demonstrate our approach on elastic nets, support vector machines, and neural networks.
-We also briefly discuss applications of our method to other data-analytic tasks than hyper-parameter selection.
+We also report a small simulation study to investigate violations to an assumption we make, and briefly discuss applications of our method to other data-analytic tasks than hyper-parameter selection.